aria42/aria42.github.io/_posts/2014-12-02-understanding-lbfgs.md

 ## Huge Hessians

-The central issue with $\mathbf{NewtonRhapson}$ is that we need to be able to compute the inverse Hessian matrix.[^implicit-multiply] Note that for ML applications, the dimensionality of the input to $f$ typically corresponds to model parameters.
+The central issue with $\mathbf{NewtonRaphson}$ is that we need to be able to compute the inverse Hessian matrix.[^implicit-multiply] Note that for ML applications, the dimensionality of the input to $f$ typically corresponds to model parameters.
 It's not unusual to have hundreds of millions of parameters or in some vision applications even [billions of parameters].
 For these reasons, computing the hessian or its inverse is often impractical.
 For many functions, the hessian may not even be analytically computable, let along representable.

-Because of these reasons, $\mathbf{NewtonRhapson}$ is rarely used in practice to optimize functions corresponding to large problems.
+Because of these reasons, $\mathbf{NewtonRaphson}$ is rarely used in practice to optimize functions corresponding to large problems.
 Luckily, the above algorithm can still work even if $\invhessian_n$ doesn't correspond to the exact inverse hessian at $x_n$, but is instead a good approximation.

 # Quasi-Newton

 Suppose that instead of requiring $\invhessian_n$ be the inverse hessian at $x_n$, we think of it as an approximation of this information.
-We can generalize $\mathbf{NewtonRhapson}$ to take a $\mbox{QuasiUpdate}$ policy which is responsible for producing a sequence of $\invhessian_n$.
+We can generalize $\mathbf{NewtonRaphson}$ to take a $\mbox{QuasiUpdate}$ policy which is responsible for producing a sequence of $\invhessian_n$.

 $$
 \begin{align}